Bubbling hot spring pools and spouting geysers in Kyushu's premier onsen resorts

 Built in 1990, Yufuin Station is a station like no other.
 Try the footbath near platform one.
 Towels are provided.
 The Art Hall functions as a meeting area as well as an art gallery.

-Horse carriages and British classic cars depart from the station.
+Horse carriages and British classic automobiles depart from the station.
 The tourist information center serves your travel needs and also offers bicycles for rent.
 The roads to Lake Kinrinko are optimal for cycling.